Marketing Insights

 Example Site: https://training.getleads.au

 EWWW is owned by WP Engine who are a major competitor in the web hosting space.
 Iv’e used it for many years with and without a CDN and find it work well while pairing with Lightspeed CDN.
-I really don’t rate their additional javascript and html optimiser they try to package with the plugin called SWISS.
+I really don’t rate their additional javascript and html optimiser called SWISS, they try to package this with the plugin.
 It’s overly complex and as far as I can tell doesn’t have profile options to save and reuse on other sites.
+By profiles I mean you can have one specific to a builder or website configuration type such as a config for Oxygen then another for DIV (not that you would) and then another for Bricks or Breakdance.

 EWWW Website Example